AWS Elastic Beanstalk

 This file contains enough information needed for EB to create the environment.

 This link will provide detailed information on creating the EB environment through CLI.

 The next step is to configure the EB to deploy our uploaded Node application on the beanstalk environment.

 Before deploying your application on the beanstalk, the Node Command has to be configured with ‘npm start’ to deploy the application.
 Now, the beanstalk will start deploying your application and its health status now will become ‘OK’.
 So, it’s a sign that our application is in a good state.

 Once it is done, we can able to watch our application live, using the beanstalk URL which will look like this, ie., http://ebs-node-app-dev.us-east-2.elasticbeanstalk.com/

 This URL will hold the application name & server URL of the beanstalk.

 In case, If you wish to make any changes on the Node application, and wish to deploy your application after that, then we can use the ‘eb deploy’ command from the console.

 Thanks for reading!
-Hope you have got a clear view on deploying Node.js application in AWS Elastic Beanstalk.
+I hope you have got a clear view of deploying Node.js application in AWS Elastic Beanstalk.
 Do post us your queries in the comment section.
 We love to help you out.